 Wrongdoings aside, we were not going down memory lane this awe-inspiring day in Cambodia.
 This new day as our bodies were repeatedly getting pounded, (at no extra cost) we took in all the sights and sounds of rural Cambodia.

 That is of course apart from the hundreds of made-for-sale stalls we saw along the route and where local Cambodians go about their daily chores selling petrol from recycled soft drink bottles.
-Then on a small scale, there were a few antiquated dusty brown villages that passed us by and the odd gas station where we stopped to stretch our legs.
+Then on a small scale, there were a few anachronistic and dusty brown villages that passed us by and the odd gas station where we stopped to stretch our legs.

-Just before dusk we arrived in this beautiful little french colonial town called Siem Reap and the Monoreach Angkor Hotel which was to become our home for the next few days.
-The hotel is just an eight minute taxi ride from the airport, a ten minute taxi ride from the Angkor Wat Complex and a two minute Tuk Tuk ride into town.
+Just before dusk, we arrived in this beautiful little french colonial town called Siem Reap and the Monoreach Angkor Hotel, which was to become our home for the next few days.
+The hotel is just an eight-minute taxi ride from the airport, a ten-minute taxi ride from the Angkor Wat Complex and a two minute Tuk Tuk ride into town.

 I cannot fault this hotel for service and in our case, individual attention.
 The only downside was a lack of goodies to eat at breakfast, especially for vegetarian people like me.
-Perhaps the no show at breakfast was due to the lack of tourists.
+Perhaps the no-show at breakfast was due to the lack of tourists.

 I'm not sure if you'll get the same attention as we got because back in 2006 when we were there, the hotel was only two years old.
-I believe that most, if not all the hotels in Siem Reap are financed by Japanese investors.
+Most, if not all, the hotels in Siem Reap, were financed by Japanese investors.
 Surely that year was a huge loss.